 The perfect honeymoons include a spicy combo of romance, excitement, intimacy and adventure.
 You need a camera that will capture every moment, especially in a warm weather destination where, for some couples, being in the water is half the fun!
+Below is a list of some of our favorite waterproof cameras and top tips on how to get the perfect underwater photo.

 To save big bucks, buy refurbished - refurbished cameras are guaranteed by the manufacturer to be in perfect working condition, and you usually get the same warrantee as when you buy new.